16AAModTeam/LSR-public/readme.md

 # Installing

-[Download the latest release here](https://github.com/16AAModTeam/LSR-public/releases/latest/download/@16aa_public.zip).
+[Download the latest release here](https://github.com/16AAModTeam/LSR-public/releases/latest/download/@16aa_public.zip) or subscribe on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1883956552).
 Extract and run @16aa_public/ as you would any other ArmA modification.

 Requirements: CUP.